Vulcanostrol/ringgzprotocol/README.md

 ### GAME_ENDED;[username1];[points1];[username2];[points2];&lt;username3&gt;;&lt;points3&gt;;&lt;username4&gt;;&lt;points4&gt;

   Here, all usernameK information blocks are linked to their respective score, given in scoreK.
 Clients can of course count the points themselves.
 However, the server will still send this information always when a game has ended.
 Therefore, a client will not have to count points when a game has ended.
+Notice that if the server supports the leaderboard extension, then the server must update the leaderboard.

 ## Player Disconnects